emailandiee-mje/invoice-manager/DEPLOYMENT.md

 1. Go to Apps Script editor
 2. Click **Executions** (left sidebar)
 3. Look for errors in the execution log
-4. Check that all 4 .gs files are copied correctly
+4. Check that Code.gs is copied correctly

+### "I don't see my submitted data"
+**Solution:**
+1. Open Google Sheets in a new tab
+2. Check if "Invoices" sheet exists
+3. Verify data is there
+4. Refresh the app page

 ### Sheets not updating
 **Solution:**